theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/README.md

 The extension will start in any solution with a `tailwind.config.js` file in any project.

-If your configuration file is named differently, or it is not found by the extension, you can set the file by right-clicking on it (must be a `.js` file).
+If your configuration file is named differently, or it is not found by the extension, you can set the file by right-clicking on it (must be a `.js` or `.ts` file).

+Using TypeScript files will download the `ts-node` module globally for extension features to work.
+If this is not desirable, use `.js` files instead.

 ## Features